Nicotine for Long COVID update December 21, 2024:

 The evaluation included patients treated at the Long COVID clinic in Amsterdam.
 All patients met the diagnostic criteria for Long COVID and the SEID criteria for ME/CFS.

-Since April 1, 2024, Long COVID patients in the clinic were informed about the potential effects of nicotine patches.
-Prior to treatment, patients underwent a combination of standardized questionnaires, medical history intake, and functional tests to document their diagnosis and symptoms, as standard in the clinics.
+Since April 1, 2024, Long COVID patients in the clinic have been informed about the potential effects of nicotine patches.
+Before treatment, patients underwent a combination of standardized questionnaires, medical history intake, and functional tests to document their diagnosis and symptoms, as standard in the clinics.

 1. Screening and Baseline Measurements: Patients completed a comprehensive medical history focused on fatigue, pain, cognitive function, and quality of life.